realestate-com-au/akamai-rspec/README.md

 # akamai-rspec

-Use rspec to test your akamai configuration.
+Use [rspec] (http://rspec.info/) to write tests for your [akamai] (https://www.akamai.com/) configuration.

 ## How to use

-The examples in the specs folder have more details.
+The examples in the specs/functional folder have more details.

 ### Basic configuration
 To use the requests outside of matchers, you must configure your domain: